jhr3200/data-cleaning-assignment/CodeBook.md

 which it saves in the data file train_testdatt.txt”

 The variables are
-Index; original data set index
+" Index""; original data set index
-data-set: whether the original data was the training data set of the test data set
-subject: the number of the test subject
+" Data-set": whether the original data was the training data set of the test data set " Subject": the number of the test subject
-activity: The test activity; "Walking","Walking_upstairs",
+" Activity": The test activity; ("Walking","Walking_upstairs",
-              "Walking_downstairs","Sitting","Standing","Laying"
+              "Walking_downstairs","Sitting","Standing","Laying")
-Mean: The mean of the original 516 value data vector
-Sdev: : The standard deviation of the original 516 value data vector
+" Mean": The mean of the original 516 value data vector " Sdev": The standard deviation of the original 516 value data vector

 The code creates a 2nd tidy data set  which it saves in the data file “acti_subject.txt”